In this article: What is the Post Category condition | How to set up the condition using If-So

 - Press “Publish” and paste the shortcode generated by If-So into your website.

-- Will this work with server and WordPress caching solutions?
+- Does If-So work with server-side and WordPress caching solutions?

 Whether you are using a caching plugin or server caching, you can navigate to the plugin settings and enable the “Page Caching Compatibility” option.
 With the option enabled, dynamic triggers will be rendered in a separate request that will take place after the loading of the cached version.